Maryland School for the Deaf

-The Maryland School for the Deaf (MSD) offers public education at no cost to deaf and hard-of-hearing Maryland residents between the ages of zero and 21.
+The Maryland School for the Deaf (MSD) is a public K-12 school for the deaf headquartered in Frederick, Maryland.
+The school is an independent agency of the state of Maryland.
+It provides public education at no cost to deaf and hard-of-hearing Maryland residents between the ages of zero and 21.
 It has two campuses located in Frederick and Columbia, Maryland.

 History

 Prior to the opening of this school, the Pennsylvania Institute for the Deaf and Dumb and later the Institute for the Deaf and Dumb housed deaf children from Maryland.

 The school was established in Frederick, Maryland, on 1868 (Chapter 247, Acts of 1867; Chapter 409, Acts of 1868).
 The original buildings for the school were the Hessian Barracks, used during the Revolutionary War to detain Hessian mercenaries who were hired by the British.
 The buildings were later used by Lewis and Clark to store supplies before the beginning of their expedition.
 The Maryland School for the Deaf and Dumb was established on January 1, 1893, following an act of the General Assembly of Maryland.
 State delegate Henry Baker of Frederick County wrote the bill.

 The film Audible chronicles the school.